memgraph/docs/docs/reference-guide/temporal_types/overview.md

 Note, that all the types excluding Durations are ISO 8601 compliant.

 ## Duration
-You can create `Duration` from a string or a map by calling the function `Duration`.
+You can create `Duration` from a string or a map by calling the function `duration`.

 For strings, the duration format is: